Manuel Carrasco (singer)

-Manuel Carrasco Galloso (born January 15, 1981) is a Spanish pop singer from Isla Cristina (Huelva), Spain.
+Manuel Carrasco Galloso (born January 15, 1981) is a Spanish-Romani (gitano) pop singer from Isla Cristina (Huelva), Spain.
 He rose to fame during his participation in the second edition of the reality talent competition Operación Triunfo, where he finished second.
 He has gone on to record four studio albums, including his debut album, Quiéreme, which sold more than 200,000 records.

 Early life

 Manuel Carrasco was born on January 15, 1981, in Isla Cristina, a seaside town in Huelva, Spain.
 Son of José Carrasco and María Galloso, he is the fourth of five siblings.
 From a very young age, he worked as a painter with his brothers, while he rehearsed and performed with a carnival group from his town.
 He joined the group when he was 13 and led it at age 16.

 Operación Triunfo

-At 30, he tried out for the second edition of the Spanish interactive reality TV show Operación Triunfo (Spain's version of Fame Academy or Star Academy) where he finished second.
+At 22, he tried out for the second edition of the Spanish interactive reality TV show Operación Triunfo (Spain's version of Fame Academy or Star Academy) where he finished second.
 The winner of that edition of OT was Ainhoa Cantalapiedra.
 As one of the top three contestants of the edition, Carrasco bid to represent Spain in the Eurovision Song Contest 2002, but the chance to represent Spain was won by Beth.